-In the origin study\cite{mnih2015human}, the function approximator is a convolutional neural network because in their case, the input is the pixels of a scene in Atari games.
-In our cases, we use 4-layers Multi-layer Perceptron(MLP) as the function approximator mapping the state to a Q vector of A dimension\textbf{TODO: do I need an illustration about the model structure?}.
-Each component will represent the Q value given the action $a$ and the state $s$.
+In the origin study\cite{mnih2015human}, the function approximator is a convolutional neural network because its input is the pixels of the scene in Atari games.
+We use 4-layers Multi-layer Perceptron(MLP) as the function approximator mapping the state to a Q value vector of action-space size.
+Each component will represent the Q value of taking action $a$ at the state $s$.
 It is a regression task and the loss function is Mean Square Error(MSE) calculated by $Q(s,a)-[r+\gamma\times \max_a'Q(s',a')]$.
-Then standard backpropagation algorithm can be used to calculate the gradient and optimize the parameters in the MLP.
+Then standard back propagation algorithm can be used to calculate the gradient and optimize the parameters in the MLP.